 If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the most rapidly growing careers offered, according to the U.S. Bureau of Labor Statistics, which estimates jobs in this industry will expand by 13 percent by 2028.
+HVAC is one of the fastest-growing careers available, according to the U.S. Bureau of Labor Statistics, which predicts careers in this trade will grow by 13 percent by 2028.

-There’s several reasons why these positions are increasing so rapidly.
-One is homeowners using government incentives to purchase more energy-efficient comfort systems.
-Then there’s the ban on R-22 Freon® refrigerants, which impacts older equipment.
-Finally, there’s the red-hot real estate market and a home shortage that’s driven a bump in new construction residences.
+There are a few reasons why these careers are increasing so fast.
+One is homeowners using government incentives to install more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts old equipment.
+Finally, there’s the red-hot housing market and a home shortage that’s driven a boost in new construction residences.

-One of the number one in-demand careers is working as a HVAC technician.
-Learn more about what they do, how to become one and about how much you can expect to earn.
+One of the top needed careers is working as an HVAC technician.
+Discover about what they do, how to become one and about how much you can expect to make.

 What Is an HVAC Technician?

 A HVAC technician is someone who fixes, installs and maintains heating and cooling equipment.
-Most work with both homes and businesses.
-And, most important, you’ll be skilled with:
+Most assist both homeowners and business owners.
+And, most important, you’ll be knowledgeable about:

 Is HVAC a Hard Career?